 He has performed with a THIRD HAND, an EXTENDED ARM, a VIRTUAL ARM, a STOMACH SCULPTURE and EXOSKELETON, a 6-legged walking robot.
 His FRACTAL FLESH, PING BODY and PARASITE performances explored involuntary, remote and internet choreography of the body with electrical stimulation of the muscles.
 His PROSTHETIC HEAD is an embodied conversational agent that speaks to the person who interrogates it.
 He is surgically constructing an EXTRA EAR on his arm that will be internet enabled, making it a publicly accessible acoustical organ for people in other places.
 He is presently performing as his avatar from his SECOND LIFE site.

 In 1995 Stelarc received a three year Fellowship from The Visual Arts/Craft Board, The Australia Council and in 2004 was awarded a two year New Media Arts Fellowship.
 In 1997 he was appointed Honorary Professor of Art and Robotics at Carnegie Mellon University, Pittsburgh.
-He was Artist-In-Residence for Hamburg City in 1997.
+He was Artist-InResidence for Hamburg City in 1997.
 In 2000 he was awarded an Honorary Degree of Laws by Monash University.
 He has completed Visiting Artist positions in Art and Technology, at the Faculty of Art and Design at Ohio State University in Columbus in 2002, 2003 & 2004.
 He has been Principal Research Fellow in the Performance Arts Digital Research Unit and a Visiting Professor at The Nottingham Trent University, UK.
-Between 2006 and 2011 he was Senior Research Fellow and Visiting Artist at the MARCS Lab, University of Western Sydney, Australia.
-He is currently Chair in Performance Art, School of Arts, Brunel University, Uxbridge, UK.
-In 2010 he has received a special projects grant from the Australia Council and was also awarded the Prix Ars Electronica Hybrid Arts Prize.
+Between 2006 and 2011 he was Senior Research Fellow and Visiting Artist at the MARCS Lab, University of Western Sydney, Australia and Chair in Performance Art, School of Arts, Brunel University, Uxbridge, UK.
+In 2010 he received a special projects grant from the Australia Council and was also awarded the Prix Ars Electronica Hybrid Arts Prize.
 In 2012 he was the recipient of the Michael Cook Performance and Body Artist Award.
-In 2014 he intiated and was director of the Alternate Anatomies Lab for two years.
-In 2015 he received the Australia Councilís Emerging and Experimental Arts Award.
+In 2014 he initiated and was director of the Alternate Anatomies Lab for two years.
+In 2015 he received the Australia Council's Emerging and Experimental Arts Award.
+In 2016 he was awarded an Honorary Doctorate from the Ionian University, Corfu, Greece.
 He is presently a Distinguished Research Fellow in the School of Design and Art, Curtin University.
 Stelarc's artwork is represented by the SCOTT LIVESEY GALLERIES in Melbourne.